andre-st/goodreads-toolbox/help/likeminded.md

   and only 1 member already on my hand-curated list of 137 followees
 - a minimum of 6 common books (2%) listed 43 members, more or less interesting
 - we learn: book combinations tend to become unique quickly
-- combinations of same books are more rare than combinations of same authors, while latter still satisfies the 'same taste' condition (the assumption with 'same books' is that likeminded people had the same exposure to the same books, but that's questionable - and comparing the _authors_ relaxes this assumption)
+- combinations of same books are more rare than combinations of same authors, while latter still satisfies the 'same taste' condition (the assumption with 'same books' is that likeminded people had the same exposure to the exact same books, but that's questionable - and comparing the _authors_ relaxes this assumption)
 - the new authors-version takes longer but yields better results, e.g., more matches with my hand-curated followees list
+	- try program argument `--maxauthorbooks=50` to reduce runtime (checks max.
+50 books per author)

 #### Alternatives to consider:
 - _"I look for people who __dislike__ the same books that I do.
-I don’t have a problem finding books to read.
+I don't have a problem finding books to read.
 What I need is someone who can warn me about the books that everyone else seems to love."_
 - current results based on stuff you already liked, model the past as identical to the future, based on who you are/were not who you want or could become (stuff that's out of your current wheelhouse but still has likeable features)
+- maybe recommendations from our to-read lists are more interesting/up-to-date than our read-lists

 ## Feedback